schahal/registry/registry/coder/modules/claude-code/README.md

 ## Prerequisites

 - Node.js and npm must be installed in your workspace to install Claude Code
-- Either `screen` or `tmux` must be installed in your workspace to run Claude Code in the background
 - You must add the [Coder Login](https://registry.coder.com/modules/coder-login) module to your template

 The `codercom/oss-dogfood:latest` container image can be used for testing on container-based workspaces.